 On some occasions, country-specific requirements are present.
-The reasons and items may vary from one university to another.
+The reasons and documents may vary from one university to another.
 Therefore, it is advised to check if the university has this kind of requirement.
 If it has, then also check if your country is included before applying.

 Finally, most universities in Finland have a special set of requirements for refugees.
 Most of these refugees come from Afghanistan, China, Turkey, Iraq, and more recently, Ukraine and Russia.
 On the off chance that you are a refugee, there are universities like Tampere University that allow you to apply through an entrance examination along with presenting any documentation proving refugee status.

-Master’s Degree Language Requirements for Finland
+Master’s Degree Language Requirements in Finland

 The primary languages in Finland are Finnish and Swedish.
 However, since master’s programs are open to international students, English is also widely used in academic institutions.
 All universities will have English proficiency requirements but Finnish and Swedish requirements are most often program-specific requirements.
-So, enrolling in a master’s program in Finland may require you different language proficiencies.
+So, enrolling in a master’s program in Finland may require different language proficiencies.

 On one hand, this means not all universities have a Finnish language requirement for their master’s programs.
 On the other hand, most universities that offer master’s degrees in Language Studies and programs that heavily involve Finnish or Swedish history will require the Finnish language requirement.
-Some examples are the University of Helsinki, and Aalto University.
+Some examples are the University of Helsinki and Aalto University.

 Therefore, it is still recommended to get certification for Finnish language proficiency if these apply to you, or if you intend to immerse yourself in Finnish life and culture for a long time.